Jacob Latz

 Jacob Eugene Latz (born April 8, 1996) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
 He made his MLB debut in 2021.
+Latz was named to his first All-Star game in 2026.

 Amateur career

 Latz attended Lemont High School in Lemont, Illinois.
 Latz pitched to a 10–0 record with a 0.23 ERA and 114 strikeouts over 62 1/3 innings his senior season of high school and was named the 2014 Illinois Player of the Year.
 He was drafted by the Toronto Blue Jays in the 11th round of the 2014 MLB draft, but turned down a $1 million signing bonus and attended Louisiana State University to play college baseball.
 Latz was given a medical redshirt due to a stress reaction in his left elbow that caused him to miss the 2015 season.
 He played for the DuPage County Hounds of the Midwest Collegiate League in 2015.
 In 8 1/3 innings for the Tigers in 2016, he went 0–1 with a 7.56 ERA.
 Latz transferred to Kent State University for the 2017 season and was forced to sit out the season due to transfer rules.
 He was drafted the Texas Rangers in the 5th round of the 2017 MLB draft, and signed with them for a $386,100 signing bonus.